vvveracruz/learn-py/py-mega-course/README.md

 ### Thesaurus
 📁 `\thesaurus`

-The first application in the course:
 - imports a `json` file with definitions
-  - [ ] replace this with larger online resource?
 - word requests inputted through the command line
 - if the word is not recognised the programme uses the `difflib` library to find a close match